-Dino’s Corvette Salvage sells used complete L98 Tuned Port Injection engine assemblies that are tested and ready to install in your vehicle.
-The engines can be used as a direct replacement in any 1985-1991 Corvette or any custom street rod application.
+At Dino’s Corvette Salvage, we sell high-quality, used L98 Tuned Port Injection Engine assemblies that are tested and come ready to install.
+These engines can be used as direct replacements in any 1985 to 1991 Corvette or custom street rod application.

 - Long Block & Oil Pan